chriseisbrown/kc-data-project/README.md

 FOR WINDOWS ONLY - Run the install script
 -----------------------------------------
 Where you parked the downloaded zip file, you should see a folder called kc-data-project-master.
-Open this and you should see a file called windows_install.bat Double-click on this and it will set up the necessary script libraries.
+Open this and you should see a file called <b>windows_install.bat</b>.
+Double-click on this and it will set up the necessary script libraries.

 Run the scripts:
 ----------------